itsmebonny/pacsproj/README.md

 #### Mesh generation

 The user can generate a mesh using the script `scripts/MeshUtils.py`.
-Inside the script, one can modify the variables `filename` (default: `mesh`) and `output_dir` (default: `data/mesh`) to choose the name of the mesh and the directory where to save it.
+Inside the `main` function of the script, one can modify the variables `filename` (default: `mesh`) and `output_dir` (default: `data/mesh`) to choose the name of the mesh and the directory where to save it.
 Then, the user can run the command `python scripts/MeshUtils.py --args` where `args` are the various parameters that can be modified to generate the meshes.
 The parameters are:

 - `--nmesh`: number of meshes to generate;
 - `--interfaces`: number of the interfaces inside the mesh;